bobrokerson/libraries/README.md

 * Optimization and matrix decompositions
 * Gradient and antigradient.
 Methods of optimization
 * Math expectation and dispersion, probability theory
-* Libraries: NumPy, Pandas, SciPy, Scikit-learn, JoyPy и Matplotlib.
+* Libraries: NumPy, Pandas, SciPy, Seaborn Scikit-learn, JoyPy и Matplotlib.

 ## Course from MIPT and Yandex